Friday, February 10, 2012

 Addressing the issue of how to help the 8 million people who are uninsured for more than a year and are caught in the gap between Medicare, Medicaid and the employer sponsored system is a bit more complex and would require several steps.

 a.
 First, we need to create insurance options for this population.
 This can be accomplished by making some changes to the current system rather than trying to create an entirely new system we'll call "GovCare."
 One possibility would be to require all insurance companies to offer and sell both individual and small group plans in every state where they are licensed to operate.
 Essentially, creating the individual and small business options would become part of doing business in that state.
 These plans would have very basic benefits that could be established by state or federal mandate.
 In addition, the plans would have to be community rated and the rates approved by each state's department of insurance, much like they already do for the rates charged by many other types of insurance.
 Finally, there would be no ability for carriers to deny coverage for any clinical or pre-existing condition.
-These basic benefit plans that would be designed to cover primary care, preventative care and catastrophic coverage, would help hold costs down.
+These basic benefit plans would be designed to cover primary care, preventative care and catastrophic coverage, and would help hold costs down.
 With this simple change, not only do we create options for the population most at risk, but we also create choice and thus free market competition and efficiency.

 b.
 The next big hurdle is how to help this market segment afford insurance once a plan is made available to them.
 Given a plan like the one described above, and with a population of 8 million instead of the bloated 47 million figure, paying for it actually can be solved through tax credits and subsidies.
 How much would it cost?
 In 2009, the average per capita health care expenditure was just over $8,000.
 That includes the Medicare population, which is significantly more expensive than the non-Medicare population.
-However, if we use the number of $8,000 per year - which we know is overstated - and provide 100% coverage - which we know is also overstated - and apply it to the 8 million people who fit the category of long term uninsured, we come up with a price tag of $65 billion dollars per year.
-Again, this projection is grossly overstated given the assumptions above, but we use it to point out that covering the uninsured population is not that difficult, nor is it terribly expensive.
+However, if we use the number of $8,000 per year - which we know is overstated - and provide 100% coverage - which we also know is overstated - and apply it to the 8 million people who fit the category of long term uninsured, we come up with a price tag of $65 billion per year.
+Again, this projection is grossly overestimated given the assumptions above, but we use it to point out that covering the uninsured population is not that difficult, nor is it terribly expensive.

 Cost Control